-If you are married to a U.S. citizen, you will be eligible for an immigrant visa (if needed for U.S. entry) and then a green card (lawful permanent residence) under the Immediate Relative category.
-This category has no numerical limit on the number of visas issued each year, and therefore no long waits for visas/green cards to become available.
+Spouses of U.S. citizens are eligible for an immigrant visa (if needed for U.S. entry) and then a green card (lawful permanent residence) under the Immediate Relative category.
+This category has no numerical limit on the number of visas issued each year, which is important because you won't face a situation where visas have run out for the year and you must wait until one becomes available.

-After you are approved for permanent residence, however, the very speed with which you got through the process may introduce one inconvenience: If your marriage was less than two years old at the time you became a U.S. resident, your residence will initially be only "conditional," and you will see a two-year expiration date on your green card.
+After you are approved for permanent residence based on marriage to a U.S. citizen, the speed with which you got through the process could introduce one inconvenience: If your marriage was less than two years old at the time you became a U.S. resident, your residence will initially be only "conditional," and you will see a two-year expiration date on your green card.

 The idea is to give the immigration authorities a second chance to judge whether your marriage is bona fide, or the real thing, not just a sham to get a green card.
 For more information on this part of the process, see How to Manage Your Conditional Resident Status.

-If you marry a U.S. permanent resident, you must apply for an immigrant visa under the Family Second Preference category.
-The number of visas/green cards issued each year under this category is limited, and the demand is always higher than the supply.
+If you marry a U.S. permanent resident, you must apply for an immigrant visa under the Family Second Preference category (F2A).
+Your experience will be different than that of someone applying based on marriage to a U.S. citizen.

-Applicants do not normally receive a visa number (which is required in order to get a green card) in the year their U.S. spouse first files the I-130 visa petition for them.
-Instead, they are put on a waiting list, based on their "priority date" (the date USCIS received their spouse's I-130 petition).
+The number of visas/green cards issued each year under category F2A is limited, and the demand is often higher than the supply.
+In fact, it's rare for applicants to receive a visa number (as is required in order to get a green card) within the year their U.S. spouse first files the I-130 visa petition for them.
+Instead, they are typically put on a waiting list, based on their "priority date" (the date USCIS received their spouse's I-130 petition).

 You must wait for your priority date to become current before you can take the next step and apply for your immigrant visa and green card under this category.
 (Learn to track the progress of your priority date.)
 Then, like people who are married to U.S. citizens, you will probably have to get through some months' more worth of application processing.

-If you're looking to get a family-based green card, you may want to talk to an attorney to find out if they can help with the process.
+If you're looking to get a family-based green card, you might want to talk to an attorney to find out if they can help with the process.
 Hiring an attorney to help with the petition process adds legal fees, but a professional may help to expedite your case and avoid any legal problems.